IBM Case Study

 Impact

-+50% increase in user retention and a +40% increase in task completion within the first two weeks
++50% increase in user retention and a +40% increase in task completion two weeks after new onboarding launch.

 +50% increase in user retention and a +40% increase in onboarding completion within the first two weeks

-Secured design leadership approval from IBM after presenting to 10+ senior designers and stakeholders.
+Secured design approval to use onboarding pattern after presenting to 10+ senior designers and stakeholders.

 Role